michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 I kept walking.

+I continued delivering at work.
 I [formed an open-source collective](https://github.com/61418).
 I continued maintaining my open-source projects.
 In fact, I [created a new one](https://github.com/61418/boto3-client-cache/).
 I'm even working on [another](https://github.com/michaelthomasletts/assume-cli) in my free time.
 I was also [inducted into the AWS Community Builders program](https://michaelthomasletts.com/blog/aws-community-builders/)!
 I joked, smiled, and laughed with my friends.
 I showed love to the people I care about.
-I let my friends know what was going on with me, but honored my suffering with silence.
+I let my friends know what was going on with me, but honored my suffering in silence (until now).

 {{< figure
     src="/images/fog.png"